shirok/Gauche-makiki/README.md

 is started.

-The optional `GUARD-PROC` is a procedure called right after the server finds the request path matches `REGEXP`, with two arguments, `REQUEST` and `APP-DATA`.
+The optional `GUARD-PROC` is a procedure called right after the server finds the request path matches `PATTERN`, with two arguments, `REQUEST` and `APP-DATA`.
 If the guard proc returns false, the server won't call the corresponding handler and look for another match.
 It is useful to refine the condition the handler